vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 GitHub - Synonymous with Git, for most developers.

+Google - A marketing platform which camoflauges its present capitalist intentions with occasional callouts to historical communists.

 ## H ##

-Hour of Code - An effort to encourage young children to write software, using the web page equivalent of a pop up book.
+Hour of Code - An effort to encourage small children to write software, using the [web page equivalent of a pop up book][1].

 ## J ##